 The Solo 2 comes with a comprehensive warranty that should take care of you for a long time.
 It has a 2-year warranty on workmanship and defects, a 1-year warranty on the battery (which is as good as it gets in the industry), and a lifetime warranty on the heating element.

-Like all of our products, the Solo II is covered by our 100% Satisfaction Guarantee.
+Like all of our products, the Solo 2 is covered by our 100% Satisfaction Guarantee.

-Here are some general tips to get the most our of your Solo II.
+Here are some general tips to get the most out of your Solo II.
 Check out our full Tips and Tricks guide for more info.

 - Some like to suck the herbs into the stem bowl because it’s really easy, but I think Arizer has pretty much nailed the process with their instructions and I prefer their method of plunging it into the herbs and letting it grab them.
 This vape excels with whole flowers as well so try putting a whole piece in there for a tastier session!